Arashkazemii/Credit-Card-Fraud-Detection/README.md

 cd Credit-Card-Fraud-Detection
 ```

+2. Choose one of the following installation methods:

+#### Method 1: Traditional Installation
-2. Create and activate a virtual environment:
+Create and activate a virtual environment:
 ```bash
 python -m venv venv
 # Windows